“How do I know when I’m ready to take the MBLEx?”

 The only hurdle left is passing the MBLEx.

 For most massage therapists, it’s impossible to know and remember everything that could be on the MBLEx.
 Fortunately with adequate preparation, therapists can remember enough to pass the exam.
 And that’s really all you need to do to start your new massage therapy career.

-This post should help you decide if you are ready to take the MBLEx.
+This post should help you decide if you are ready to take the MBLEx in 2021.